Memristor-Robotics/avr-proto-board/README.md

 # avr-proto-board
-In this repository are located all source codes for our sensor and actuator boards
+In this repository are located all source codes for our sensor and actuator boards based on AT90CAN microcontroller